 This research plan structure applies to letters of intent for SRC funding

-Submit the letter of intent as a PDF appendix in the Academy’s online services on the tab ‘Research plan’.
+Submit the letter of intent as a PDF appendix in the Research Council's online services on the tab ‘Research plan’.
 Read the call text carefully before you start writing the plan.
 Also, familiarise yourself with the review guidelines and review form.

 The research plan must be no more than six pages long.
 The paper size is A4.
 The font is Source Sans Pro (font size 12 pt, line spacing 1 and margins 20 mm).
 All bibliographic references must be added directly into the text, for example as follows: (author(s) year) or [number].
 You must not use footnotes.
 The list of references is part of the research plan and does count towards the length of the plan.